 3. Adjective placement

-In addition to what I wrote above in #2 about gender, adjectives also have their place in a sentence and it’s not always where you’d find the adjective in English.
+In addition to the basics in French that I wrote above in #2 about gender, adjectives also have their place in a sentence and it’s not always where you’d find the adjective in English.
 In my examples above, you’ll see the color comes after the noun, which is the opposite of English.
 In English, we say the blue car, not the car blue.
 Adjectives like colors, shapes, and nationalities always go AFTER the noun.

 But because it’s French, there are always exceptions.
 Generally, the following types of adjectives come before the noun.
 Descriptors of beauty (joli/beau), age like nouveau & vieux (new & old), goodness like gentil & bon (kind & good), size like petit & grand (short/small & tall) all come BEFORE the noun.
 But yes, there are exceptions like méchant (mean), etc.

 The other thing to watch out for with adjective placement is that sometimes the adjective will come before or after depending on the meaning of what you’re trying to say.
 So “la semaine dernière” and “la dernière semaine” can both be correct.
 The first means “last week” as in the passage of time, like literally the week that came before, so “il a plu la semaine dernière” is “it rained last week.”

-If you’re just getting started with French or don’t know any French at all, this post has probably left your head spinning.
+If you’re just getting started with French or don’t know any French at all, this post on French basics has probably left your head spinning.
 But honestly, it becomes second nature once you start using the words all the time and then all the other crazy grammar rules will leave your head spinning. 😉 Seriously though, you’ll learn this stuff quickly as you continue to practice.